Hi. My name is Cindy.

-I am a fifty-something, empty nester, married for some thirty odd years to my high school sweetheart, Brian.
+I am a sixty-something, empty nester, married for some forty odd years to my high school sweetheart, Brian.

 We have one child, a daughter, Carrie, who is grown and living with her husband a couple of hours away.